chrisnatali/dotfiles/README.md

 ## bin directory

 The `bin` directory contains display setting and other scripts.
-To enable, copy this to `~/bin` and add it to your PATH on shell startup.
+To enable, link it to your home directory (e.g. `ln -sb ~/src/dotfiles/bin ~/bin`) and add it to your PATH on shell startup.

 ## Printer config